 Omega Morgan is known for their ability to coordinate the activities of various teams to complete the most challenging transportation and rigging projects efficiently.
-Recently the Portland office organized the efforts of their Specialized Transport Division and Crane Division to perform a specialized transportation project involving a 172,000-pound vessel.
+Recently the Portland office organized the efforts of their Heavy Lift & Rigging and Crane Division to perform a heavy lift and rigging project involving a 172,000-pound vessel.

 Omega Morgan’s customer needed the vessel moved from the Port of Longview to a chemical plant in Longview, WA.
 This project required the vessel to be transferred to the plant and set in place on a 12 foot-high pedestal upon arrival at its final destination.
 The vessels weight and height made transportation extremely difficult while lifting and placement required precision crane work.

 To execute the project efficiently, Omega Morgan first configured a 100-ton dual lane trailer to a width of 18 feet, 6 inches, allowing them to account for and reduce the height of the vessel.
 With the trailer adequately configured, the Port of Longview directly discharged the cargo straight from the ship to the trailer.